shashutech/IFSC-Detailer/README.md

-# IFSC-Detailer
+# IFSC Detailer

-Get the complete information about your bank just by entering the IFSC code
+Get the complete information about your bank by simply entering your IFSC code.